mike99mac/mariacmdb/README.md

 # Installation
 These steps set up a virtual environment under ``/srv/venv``.
 This is crucial to the code functioning.

-When there are differences, separate steps are given for Debian and RHEL are given.
+When there are differences, separate steps are given for Debian and RHEL bases Linuxes.

 To install mariacmdb, perform the following steps.